-Some of the coldest temperatures and snow storms don’t come in the heart of winter but rather later in the season, like March.
+Some of the coldest temperatures and snow storms don’t come in the heart of winter but rather later in the season, like in March.
 It’s important during this time of year to keep a close eye on any potential heater troubles.
 After all, the heater has been working hard all winter, which could start to catch up with it.
 This can lead to malfunctions, or worse, breakdowns.
-That’s why you need to call company who specializes in heating services in Alpharetta so you can move swiftly if your heater needs repairs.
+That’s why you need to call the company that specializes in heating services in Alpharetta so you can move swiftly if your heater needs repairs.
 Here are some common heater problems you might experience in March.

 Furnaces are the most common type of home heating systems.
 One of the earliest signs that your furnace is failing is uneven heating around the house.
 You might notice your living room is much warmer than one of your bedrooms.

 This happens because there’s not sufficient heat or power from the blower fan to distribute evenly throughout the house.
 If you hear your furnace making a loud clanging noise, get it looked at immediately by a professional, as something potentially could be loose.

 Do you have carbon monoxide detectors in your home?
 If they go off, your furnace might be the culprit.
 It must be repaired before your furnace can be turned on again.
 Call for help immediately, and evacuate your home until it’s fixed.

 Boilers remain second in popularity behind furnaces.
 Because a boiler has fewer parts than furnaces, it will more than likely need fewer repairs.
 However, any presence of water can lead to major problems.
 If you notice any leaking, or if it starts to make a rumbling noise, a professional will need to look at it.